 Assemble the cabinet with wood glue, finish nails, and screws.
 It is best to drive the finish nails with a pneumatic nailer, but you can also drive them by hand with a hammer and nail set.

 - Place one of the cabinet sides onto a work table and run a bead of glue along the two rabbets and the dado groove.
 Smooth out the glue with a small brush so that you have an even, thin layer on all faces of the rabbets and dadoes.

 - Stand this side panel on its side with the front edge of the board against the work table.
-Insert the center shelf securely into the center dado, and drive four finish nails through the face of the cabinet side and into the shelf.
+Insert the shelf securely into the center dado, and drive four finish nails through the face of the cabinet side and into the shelf.
 Repeat the same process to secure the top and bottom of the cabinet to the side piece.

-- Apply glue into the dado and top and bottom rabbets of the second side piece, then slide the cabinet shelf, top and bottom panels into position on this cabinet side and attach with nails.
+- Apply glue into the dado and top and bottom rabbets of the second side piece, then slide the cabinet shelf and top and bottom pieces into position on this cabinet side and secure them with nails.

 - Flip the assembly over so that the long rabbeted sides are facing up.
 Check for squareness by measuring diagonally in both directions (if the measurements are equal, the cabinet box is square).
 Adjust if necessary.

 - Place the 1/4-inch plywood back into the deep rabbets.
 Align the top and bottom edges of the plywood with the top and bottom of the cabinet, double-check diagonally for squareness, and nail the back panel into place.